openshift-labs/lab-building-images/workshop/content/workshop-overview.md

 {% endif %}

-It is assumed you have a basic understanding of what containers are.
-In case you need a refresher, we will start with a quick recap of running and working with containers.
+It is assumed you have a basic understanding of what containers are and using them.
+In case you need a refresher, we will start with a recap of running and working with containers.